laurikari/exfilguard/docs/configuration.md

 The cache respects standard HTTP caching semantics from upstream servers.

+#### Scope

+The cache is shared across all clients.
+Responses are keyed by method + absolute URI, with `Vary` request headers used to decide cache hits.
+Enable caching only if cross-client sharing is acceptable for your deployment.

 #### Supported Headers

 - **Cache-Control**: `max-age`, `s-maxage`, `private`, `no-store`, `public`